Uberi/Minetest-WorldEdit/WorldEdit API.md

 ### count = worldedit.set(pos1, pos2, node_name)

 Sets a region defined by positions `pos1` and `pos2` to `node_name`.
 To clear a region, use "air" as the value of `node_name`.
+If `node_name` is a list of nodes, each set node is randomly picked from it.

 Returns the number of nodes set.